ibm-cloud-docs/EventStreams/messagehub116.md

 # Using Kafka console tools with {{site.data.keyword.messagehub}}
 {: #kafka_console_tools }

 Apache Kafka comes with a variety of console tools for simple administration and messaging operations.
-Many of them can be used with {{site.data.keyword.messagehub}}, although {{site.data.keyword.messagehub}} does not permit connection to its ZooKeeper cluster.
-As Kafka has matured, many of the tools that previously required connection to ZooKeeper no longer have that requirement.
+You can use many of them with {{site.data.keyword.messagehub}}, although {{site.data.keyword.messagehub}} does not permit connection to its ZooKeeper cluster.
+As Kafka has developed, many of the tools that previously required connection to ZooKeeper no longer have that requirement.

-Provide the SASL credentials to these tools using a properties file by creating a properties file based on the following example:
+To provide the SASL credentials to these tools, create a properties file based on the following example:

 <pre>
 <code>